Posts

 This is one of the strangest stories I have heard in the past two years.
 A lady customer called in to claim that she had a service done

 to her Audi estate about a month ago, and the car was now acting very strangely.
-She said that when the car was going round the bend she could feel it swaying slightly, but it was steering perfectly normal on the straight roads.
+She said that when the car was going around the bend, she could feel it swaying slightly, but it was steering perfectly normal on the straight roads.
 We asked her how long the car had been doing this and she said that for a couple of days or about twenty miles.
 We went to put the Audi on the ramp, but noticed the car was sloping to one side ?.

-When we checked ,she had a tyre that was completely ripped off on one of the side walls.
+When we checked, she had a tyre that was completely ripped off on one of the side walls.

-This Punctured Tyre had in fact been driving with the same characters as Continental Run Flat Tyres, for more than twenty miles.
+This punctured tyre had in fact been driving with the same characters as Continental Run Flat Tyres for more than twenty miles.
 The lady customer had not suspected anything because the car had not swerved violently or even veered from side to side, as you might expect from a big car such as the Audi estate.

-So to follow up on this !
 Have you noticed all the old tyre treads and pieces of rubber tyre treads !
-That are present on the side of the roads and motorways.
+That are present on the sides of the roads and motorways.
 Especially car tyre treads.

-Pellon Tyre and Auto-centre offer car and van servicing and repairs to all makes of vehicles.
-We are members of Unipart Car Care centres.
-Giving a nationwide guarantee for all our work and parts.
-Of course ,we also sell run-flat tyres online such as the Bridgestone safeguard tyres.
-Of course, from our website www.pellonautocentre.com by using the tyre selector and choosing your tyre size.
-We offer courtesy cars to local motorists who need to go to work and leave their car with us for work doing.
-We are also an official MOT testing station and are members of Motor-codes, who carry out checks for high standard of equipment and workmanship.
+Of course, from our website, www.pellonautocentre.com, by using the tyre selector and choosing your tyre size.
+We offer courtesy cars to local motorists who need to go to work and leave their car with us for work.
+We are also an official MOT testing station and are members of Motor Codes, which carry out checks for high standards of equipment and workmanship.

 car suspension parts